Evaluation of Retrieval-Augmented Generation: A Survey

-Numerous studies of RAG systems have emerged from various perspectives since the advent of pre-trained language models \cite{RAGServey}.
-The RAG system comprises two primary components: \textbf{Retrieval} and \textbf{Generation}.
-The retrieval component aims to extract relevant information from a vast array of external knowledge sources.
+Numerous studies of RAG systems have emerged from various perspectives since the advent of Large Language Models (LLMs) \cite{Transformer,GPT2,Emergent,InstructGPT,GPT4,Zhang2022a,RAGServey}.
+The RAG system comprises two primary components: \textit{\textbf{Retrieval}} and \textit{\textbf{Generation}}.
+The retrieval component aims to extract relevant information from various external knowledge sources.
 It involves two main phases, \textit{indexing} and \textit{searching}.
 Indexing organizes documents to facilitate efficient retrieval, using either inverted indexes for sparse retrieval or dense vector encoding for dense retrieval \cite{RAGServey,FAISS,ColBERT}.
-The searching utilizes these indexes to fetch relevant documents on the user's query, often incorporating the optional rerankers \cite{HaystackDiversity,CRUD,RGB,MultiHop-RAG} to refine the ranking of the retrieved documents.
-The generation component utilizes the retrieved content to formulate coherent and contextually relevant responses with the prompting and inferencing phases.
-The input for language models is formulated through prompting, integrating the query from the retrieval phase.
-Methods like Chain of Thought (CoT) \cite{CoT} or Rephrase and Respond (RaR) \cite{RaR} guide better generation results.
-In the inferencing step, Large Language Models (LLMs) interpret the prompted input to generate accurate and in-depth responses that align with the query's intent and integrate the extracted information \cite{Lewis2021,Devlin2019}.
-The RAG structure is explained in detail in Appendix \ref{appendix:rag-structure}.
+The searching component utilizes these indexes to fetch relevant documents on the user's query, often incorporating the optional rerankers \cite{HaystackDiversity,CRUD,RGB,MultiHop-RAG} to refine the ranking of the retrieved documents.
+The generation component utilizes the retrieved content and question query to formulate coherent and contextually relevant responses with the prompting and inferencing phases.
+As the ``Emerging'' ability \cite{Emergent} of LLMs and the breakthrough in aligning human commands \cite{InstructGPT}, LLMs are the best performance choices model for the generation stage.
+Prompting methods like Chain of Thought (CoT) \cite{CoT}, Tree of Thgouht \cite{Yao2023a}, Rephrase and Respond (RaR) \cite{RaR} guide better generation results.
+In the inferencing step, LLMs interpret the prompted input to generate accurate and in-depth responses that align with the query's intent and integrate the extracted information \cite{Lewis2021,Devlin2019} without further finetuning, such as fully finetuning \cite{RAGServey,RAGorFT,Zhang2021,Zhang2019a} or LoRA \cite{LoRA}.
+Appendix \ref{appendix:rag-structure} details the complete RAG structure.
 Figure \ref{fig:rag-structure} illustrates the structure of the RAG systems as mentioned.